ActorForth/bch-devsuite/README.md

 # About

 This repo intends to be a toolkit for running a local version of a Bitcoin Unlimited for development and testing purposes.
-Currently it provides a self-hosted local node, indexer (Electrs), a drop-in Ninsight replacement (Opensight), a regtest version of the rest.bitcoin.com REST APIs, an instance of SLPDB for token querying, and a regtest-patched version of Electron Cash SLP.
+Currently it provides a self-hosted local node, indexer (Electrs), a drop-in Ninsight replacement (Opensight), a regtest version of the rest.bitcoin.com REST APIs, an instance of SLPDB for token querying.

 # Prerequisites